Ulmus minor 'Argenteo-Variegata'

-The Field Elm cultivar Ulmus minor 'Argenteo-Variegata' or simply 'Variegata', known in Australasia and North America as Silver Elm or Tartan Elm, is said to have been cultivated in France from 1772.
-Green noted that variegated forms of Field Elm "arise frequently, and several clones may have been known under this name".
+The field elm cultivar Ulmus minor 'Argenteo-Variegata' or simply 'Variegata', known in Australasia and North America as silver elm or tartan elm, is said to have been cultivated in France from 1772.
+Green noted that variegated forms of field elm "arise frequently, and several clones may have been known under this name".
 Dumont de Courset (1802) listed an U. campestris var. glabra variegata, Loudon (1838) an U. nitens var. variegata, and Wesmael (1863) an U. campestris var. nuda microphylla variegata.

-'Variegata' is not to be confused with the variegated English Elm cultivar, U. minor 'Atinia Variegata', which has the broader, almost orbicular leaves of the type.
+Silver elm is not to be confused with the much rarer variegated English elm cultivar, U. minor 'Atinia Variegata' (formerly U. procera 'Argenteo-Variegata'), which has the broader, almost orbicular leaves of the type.
+In the US, nurseries sometimes mislabel Silver elm as U. procera 'Argenteo-Variegata'.

 Description

 The tree's foliage is randomly blotched and speckled with creamy white, the colour of the leaves on the same tree ranging from almost completely cream to totally green.
-In 1915 the horticulturalist E. A. Bowles described "a tall Silver Elm" at Myddleton House, his lifelong home at Bulls Cross in Enfield, Middlesex:
+In 1915 the horticulturalist E. A. Bowles described "a tall Silver Elm" at Myddelton House, his lifelong home at Bulls Cross in Enfield, Middlesex:

 "In some seasons it is an absolutely silver pillar from top to toe, with more than half of every leaf pure milky white.
 Another year it will hardly show the variegation, and in yet another it may be spangled with minute silver specks all over the leaves, but with no large pure white markings.
 It turns to fine gold in some Novembers.
 I believe that it is in the seasons that it is greenest that it turns the finest autumn yellow.
 Mr. Elwes tells me that it is a very fine specimen of a variegated elm, and should have been figured for his great book if he had seen it in time, and also that it is unusual in being on its own roots, whereas most of them are grafted.
 This one suckers up all over the lawn and in the adjacent flower beds, and reproduces all its vagaries of variegation in its offspring."

 Bowles' photograph and the name "Silver Elm" suggest that the Myddleton House tree was U. minor 'Variegata', rather than Variegated English Elm.